 Matthew Aucoin is a composer and conductor.
-He is the Artist-in-Residence at Los Angeles Opera and a 2018 MacArthur Fellow.
-His new opera, Eurydice, will have its world premiere in Los Angeles in February 2020.
-(December 2019)
+He is Artist-in- Residence at Los Angeles Opera and a 2018 MacArthur Fellow.
+His new opera, Eurydice, had its world premiere in Los Angeles in February.
+(May 2020)

 Verdi: Creating “Otello” and “Falstaff”—Highlights from the Ricordi Archive